HalilRodoplu/chat-app/README.md

 ### Project Structure
 The project has two main directories:
-- `bolt-fe`: The frontend application developed with Next.js
+- `frontend`: The frontend application developed with Next.js
-- `bolt-back`: The backend application developed with NestJS
+- `backend`: The backend application developed with NestJS

 Both directories are housed under the main `bolt-task` directory and can function independently.